 Daytona Beach: A Great Family Beach Destination

 As you can see, Daytona Beach has a plethora of activities for all ages, budgets, lifestyles, and interests.
-Daytona Beach is growing by leaps and bounds, but it will always will be known as the Original American Beach.
+Daytona Beach is growing by leaps and bounds, but it will always be known as the Original American Beach.
 Best of all, this is a great vacation spot that will not break the bank.
 From nostalgic or modern adventures, everyone will find something to do in Daytona Beach.

 Daytona Beach Photo Gallery:

 Daytona Beach also has other interesting surrounding areas such as Deland, Daytona Shores, Ormond Beach, and New Smyrna Beach.
 Read about my adventures in those towns as well so you can add day trips and more Florida fun to your vacation.
 Florida really is so much more than just beaches and theme parks.
-Hopefully you will discover the vacation treasures you desire in Volusia County.
+Hopefully, you will discover the vacation treasures you desire in Volusia County.

 We write about many other parts of Florida as well.
 Here are some examples: